MoemenAdam/SkillBridge/README.md

 - **Structured Course Modules:** Enjoy a logical progression of learning with clearly defined course modules.

-- **Interactive Learning Resources:** Engage with multimedia elements, quizzes, and practical exercises for a dynamic learning experience.

-- **User Progress Tracking:** Stay on top of your learning journey with built-in progress tracking.

 - **Responsive Platform:** Access Skill Bridge on any device - desktop, tablet, or smartphone - with a consistent and enjoyable learning experience.

 ## Design Attribution